 The best place to start your tour through Barranco is the Parque Municipal.
 Here you find the "Biblioteca Municipal de Barranco" (Municipal Library of Barranco), built at the end of the 19th century.
-The unique tower was added in 1911.
+They added the unique tower in 1911.
 In former times it housed the municipality; today it accommodates the public library that also provides books written in braille for visually disabled people.
 Just opposite of the Park is the "Iglesia de la Santisima Cruz".

 Puente de Los Suspiros

-If you head towards the ocean you will soon reach the famous "Puente de Los Suspiros".
+If you head towards the ocean, you will soon reach the famous "Puente de Los Suspiros".
 The "Bridge of Sighs" is the district's landmark.
-It was inaugurated on the 14th of February 1876.
+They inaugurated it on the 14th of February 1876.
 Since then the wooden bridge withstood the War of the Pacific and earthquakes, but had to be repaired several times and was cut down in the middle of the 20th century to its actual length of 31 m.
 As it always was, young couples meet at this romantic place in Barranco.
-Tradition says that the one, who makes a wish and then crosses the bridge for the first time without taking a breath, will have his wish fulfilled.
+Tradition says that the one who makes a wish and then crosses the bridge for the first time without taking a breath will have his wish fulfilled.
 The great Peruvian chansonière Chabuca Granda honored the 'Puente de los Suspíros' by dedicating one of her songs to her.

 Bajada de Baños